starvagrant/toh/toh.markdown/a_needle_in_istanbul.md

 "Well, I have a question."

-"One which merits a personal visit?"
+"One which merits a personal visit?
+You have my attention."

 "Yes.
 Your professional opinion."

-"Oh?" he asked, raising an eyebrow.
+"Oh?
+Still having trouble getting published?"

 "I've been working on a history project."